 - Trinitarians eisegetically read their doctrine into the text.

-- Trinitarian scholars offer a wide variety of interpretations, including the God and his Wisdom interpretation.
+- Trinitarian scholars offer a wide variety of interpretations.

-- A non-Trinitarian ancient Israelite wrote this passage and the ancient Israelites were expected to understand it.
+- An ancient Israelite wrote these words and ancient Israelites were expected to understand them.

-- There is a singular versus plural interplay concerning Elohim.
+- There is a singular versus plural interplay concerning Elohim/God.

 - Adam is described in plural terms both here and in Genesis 5.

-- There is also a singular versus plural interplay concerning Adam.
+- There is also a singular versus plural interplay concerning Adam/Man.

-- The plurality of Adam is "male and female."
+- The plurality of Adam is given: "male and female."